 He is a member of SBP’s Stakeholder Advisory Group and Chair the SBP Standards 5 and 6 Working Group C.

-So far, 17 sub-groups have been set up to deal with the many and varied topics that have been identified as relevant to the Standards Development Process.
-The number of sub-groups will change over time as new sub-groups are formed (on an as-needed basis) and existing sub-groups are stood down on completion of their tasks.
+A number of Sub-groups have been set up to deal with the many and varied topics that have been identified as relevant to the Standards Development Process.
+The number of sub-groups will change over time as new Sub-groups are formed (on an as-needed basis) and existing Sub-groups are stood down on completion of their tasks.